auds-hobbies/auds-hobbies.github.io/README.md

     <li> <b>(Energy / Utility -- Asset Data Management):</b> Metadata analysis - analysis of asset data for critical data identification <i>Not available for public consumption due to NDA </i>  </li>
 </ul>

+A demo on some of the dashboards and/or web apps can be found at my <a href="https://www.youtube.com/@auds2000pro/videos">YouTube</a> channel.

 <br><br><br><br>
 <h1>A.) DATA SCIENCE PORTFOLIO</h1>